-Drawing on Thomas Piketty and Lucas Chancel’s study and other reports, Purendra Prasad’s paper discussed that there is high income inequality coupled with increase in landless among farmers.
-On the one hand, while there is high poverty, on the other hand health expenditure is the single largest item of expenditure for households.
-In historically mapping the health sector reforms in the post independent era, he points out that in the last few decades there is drastic de-emphasis on public health care institutions and decline in the government spending on health.
-Interestingly, the state has promoted privatization of health services by allocating government resources to these private sectors.
-One of the striking trends he brought forth is growing amount of commercialization is even evident in communist ruled states like Kerala.
-The nexus between the politicians and liquor lobby, real estate lobby and other corporate companies has paved the way for the private companies to receive public subsidies.
-He argued that the government of India policy documents from time to time recognize the growing inequalities in access to health care and rising health expenditure is identified as a serious concern and the National Health Policy 2017 document also echoes similar concern.
+Drawing on Thomas Piketty and Lucas Chancel’s study and other reports, Purendra Prasad’s paper argued that there is high income inequality coupled with increase in landless among farmers.
+And health expenditure constitutes the single largest expenditure for households.
+In historically mapping the health sector reforms in the post independent era, he pointd out that in the last few decades there is drastic de-emphasis on public health care institutions and decline in the government spending on health, culminated in terms of state promoting privatization of health services.
+One of the striking trends he brought forth is growing amount of commercialization, evident in communist ruled states like Kerala.
+The nexus between politicians and liquor lobby, real estate lobby and other corporate companies has paved the way for the private companies to receive public subsidies.
+He maintined that the government of India policy documents from time to time recognize the growing inequalities in access to health care and rising health expenditure is identified as a serious concern.
+The National Health Policy 2017 document also echoes similar concern.
 Health insurance is projected as an answer to resolve these issues.
 Ironically, health insurance becomes a means again for transferring more public resources to private sector.

-Rukmini Sen in her presentation convincingly pointed out how the amendments to the Maternity Benefit Act, 2017 stabilized the hegemonic sexual order as well as class biases.
-These prejudices are mainly seen in terms of exclusion of women workers in informal sectors as well as sexual subaltern like sex workers, lesbians, surrogate mother, etc. from availing these benefits.
-She started her lecture by discussing the history of Maternity Benefit Act in India which started with the Bombay Maternity Benefit Act in 1929.
+Rukmini Sen in her presentation pointed out how amendments to the Maternity Benefit Act, 2017 stabilize hegemonic sexual order and class differences.
+These prejudices are mainly seen in terms of exclusion of women workers in informal sectors and sexual subaltern like sex workers, lesbians, surrogate mother, etc. from availing these benefits.
+In tracing the history of Maternity Benefit Act in India, she invoked the debate which started with the Bombay Maternity Benefit Act in 1929.
 Sen narrated that while the women workers of textile mills demanded for maternity benefits, neither the state nor the mill workers wanted to bear the financial responsibility that the maternity benefit is accompanied with.
 Further she pointed out that in 1961, the central government Maternity Benefit Act was passed.
 Though from time to time there are amendments to Maternity Benefit Act of 1961, there was an attempt to connect maternity benefit with the number of living children the woman has.
 However, she critiqued this attempt by referring to Lotika Sarkar’s argument against such proposition on the ground that the benefit was for women to recover her health post child birth and had nothing to do with the of number of children.
-However, the recent amendments in the maternity benefit Act in 2017 restricts women who have two or less surviving children can only avail maternity benefit of 24 weeks.
-She forcefully argued that though the recent amendments is projected to have introduced many positive changes in the previous Act such as: extending the leave provision, reducing the number of days of continuous service, providing leave for adopting mothers and commissioning mothers, such provisions only suits the interests of the middle class working women.
-The poor women’s needs remain unaddressed.
+However, the recent amendments in the maternity benefit Act in 2017, 24 weeks leave is granted to women who have two or less surviving children.Though recent amendments is projected as a progressive move in terms of extending the leave provision, reducing the number of days of continuous service, providing leave for adopting mothers and commissioning mothers, such provisions only suits the interests of the middle class working women undermining the needs of poor women.